microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 some of them may have been assigned different ordinals, some of them may have been moved, removed, or their parent lists may have been moved or removed.
-Despite that, `SharedTree`'s merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
+Despite that, `SharedTree`'s current merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new list, and that their ordinals will be assigned in order from 1 to N.
 If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or to prevent them from being annotated with the ordinals, then our transaction may lead to a state where the new list only contains a subset of the selected notes, and their ordinals may have gaps, not be unique, and be out of order.
+In other words, it would be very hard to make any kind of valuable claim about the effect of the transaction, and end-users would experience some very confusing outcomes.

 More abstractly, for a transaction that is composed of `N` edits (`e1` through `eN`), you can think of each edit `ei` as having one of `ki` possible effects, where which of the `ki` possible effects is applied depends on what concurrent edits were sequenced before the transaction.
-In aggregate, the effect of a transaction is therefore, in the worst case, one of `k0 * k1 * ... * kN` possible effects.
+In aggregate, the effect of a transaction is therefore, in the worst case, one of `k1 * k2 * ... * kN` possible effects.
 For a transaction that is composed of 10 edits where each edit has one of two possible effects, that would mean the transaction would at worst have one of 1024 possible different effects.
 `SharedTree`'s semantics guarantee that every `ki` is equal to 1,